alexandrajaber/DS_Project1/README.md

   1. Which countries have the highest rated and the lowest rated wines?
   2. Which countries have on average the most expensive and the least expensive wines?
-  3. What is the correlation between price of wine and rating?
+  3. The more expensive the wine the better the rating?
   4. What variables are top indicators of wine price?
+(Coming soon...)

 The data was scraped from WineEnthusiast during the week of June 15th, 2017.
 I have used the data files available on the [Wine Reviews](https://www.kaggle.com/zynicide/wine-reviews) Dataset posted and shared by zackthoutt.